Iosif Szökő: Club career

 Szökő was born on 18 March 1930 in Marghita, Bihor County, Romania and began playing county level football in 1945 at local club Bihoreana.
 After some friendly games against Rapid București, CFR Oradea and ICO Oradea, young Szökő was transferred by CFR Oradea, a team against whom he scored three goals.
 Then, after a third place in the 1947–48 Divizia B season, he moved to ICO Oradea.
 There, he made his Divizia A debut on 19 March 1950 under coach Gusztáv Juhász in a 4–1 home win against Locomotiva Sibiu.

 In 1951 he joined Dinamo București, and his first performance was reaching the 1954 Cupa României final where coach Angelo Niculescu used him the entire match in the 2–0 loss to Metalul Reșița.
 In the following season, Szökő helped the club win its first title, being used by Niculescu in 18 matches in which he scored once.
 He would go on to win the 1958–59 Cupa României, but coach Iuliu Baratky did not use him in the final.
-During his years spent with Dinamo, Szökő scored once in a derby against Steaua București that ended in a 2–2 draw.
-He made his last Divizia A appearance on 20 September 1959 in Dinamo's 2–0 home loss to Dinamo Bacău, having a total of 107 matches with 10 goals netted in the competition.
+During his years spent with Dinamo, Szökő scored once in a derby against CCA București that ended in a 2–2 draw.
+He made his last Divizia A appearance on 20 September 1959 in Dinamo's 2–0 home loss to Dinamo Bacău, totaling 107 matches with 10 goals in the competition.